Navigating Text-To-Image Customization: From LyCORIS Fine-Tuning to Model Evaluation: Experimental Details

 The following hyperparameters are used throughout our experiments. \begin{itemize} \item \textbf{Optimizer:} We use 8-bit AdamW~\citep{loshchilov2018decoupled,dettmers2022optimizers} with weight decay $0.1$, $\beta_1=0.9$, $\beta_2=0.99$, and a constant scheduler with $5$ epochs of warm-up.
 Gradient clipping is also applied, with a maximum gradient norm set to $1$. \item \textbf{Data:} We load the data using aspect ratio bucketing with resolution set to $512$.
 This ensures that each image is resized to maintain its original aspect ratio as much as possible, while the new height and width must be multiples of $64$, and the new area must not exceed $512\times 512$.
 Batch size is set at $8$, and a caption-dropping rate of $5\%$ is applied, meaning that empty captions are used in the loss calculation with a $5\%$ probability. \item \textbf{Image generation:} We use $25$ steps of DDIM sampler~\citep{song2021denoising} with a CFG scale of $7$.
 All the generated images are of size $512\times 512$.
 No negative prompt is used. \end{itemize}

 \paragraph{Configuration-Dependent Hyperparameters\afterhead}

 By default, we train all the linear layers of the text encoder and U-Net, with a learning rate of $10^{-6}$ for \nt, and a learning rate of $5\cdot 10^{-4}$ for \lora, \loha~and \lokr.
 The default dimension and alpha for \lora~and \loha~are respectively $(8, 4)$ and $(4, 2)$.
 The default factor for \lokr~ is $8$.
 Note that as explained in \cref{subsec:algos}, it is also possible to specify dimension for \lokr~in \lycoris, and this leads to a low rank decomposition of the second block obtained from the Kronecker product decomposition.
 To avoid this behavior, we need to set the dimension to a sufficiently large number.
 The hyperparameters for the remaining experiments where we individually vary $1$ to $2$ hyperparameters are as specified in \cref{subsubsec:algo-config-impact}.
 The same set of hyperparameters is applied to all the trained layers of the network.
-The resulting file sizes for each network configuration are provided in \cref{tab:config-filesize}.
+The resulting file sizes, average training time, and approximate VRAM usage for each network configuration that we consider are provided in \cref{tab:config-filesize}.

+\begin{remark} The VRAM usage and training efficiency of the methods are influenced by various factors, including their implementation and the underlying hardware specifics.
+Therefore, what we provide here should just be treated as a reference and may not reflect the efficiency of these methods in the latest version of the library.